bienflorencia/rBiodiversidata/Plants Data Paper Scripts/README.md

-The following scripts were used to generate the analyses and figures of the Data Paper “Biodiversidata: A novel dataset for the vascular plant species diversity in Uruguay”, subitted to the Biodiversity Data Journal.
+The following scripts were used to generate the analyses and figures of the Data Paper [“Biodiversidata: A novel dataset for the vascular plant species diversity in Uruguay”](https://doi.org/10.3897/BDJ.8.e56850), published in the **Biodiversity Data Journal**.

 The dataset **Biodiversidata\_Plants\_1.0.0** provides primary biodiversity data on extant vascular plant (native and introduced)